Functional Medicine/ Naturopathy

-I’m not familiar with all the tests that these types of practitioners do.
+I’m not familiar with all the tests that these types of practitioners do but there are so many, most of which are not evidenced based.
 When approaching a test, it’s good to research into these questions:

 - Are these tests really necessary?
 Why do I need them?
 What is the point of them?